nikhil2406-code/virtual-Bank/README.md

 # virtual-Bank
-#  Bank Account Management System (Java Console Application)
+#  Bank Account Management System

 A simple console-based Java application to manage multiple user bank accounts.
 This project uses Object-Oriented Programming concepts like classes, objects, static variables, and encapsulation.
 It simulates basic banking operations such as account creation, deposit, withdrawal, and viewing account details.